Ways To Ground Yourself

 Anxiety is a common problem for adults and children.
 One estimate from the Anxiety and Depression Association of America is that anxiety affects 18 percent of adults each year.
 Furthermore, the Brain and Behavior Research Foundation cites two proven techniques for treating anxiety as self-help/support groups and stress management.

 If you can learn to ground yourself, for example, it’s possible to relieve the anxiety that ordinary people feel every day.
 This is both a self-help and a stress management technique.
-If you don’t address them, huge levels of anxiety can negatively affect your mind, body, and emotions, which could require intervention by a medical professional.
+If you don’t address them the next time, huge levels of anxiety can negatively affect your mind, body, and emotions, which could require intervention by a medical professional.

 Although you may have heard of grounding, you may not know precisely what it is.
 Quite simply, this activity will help you to reconnect yourself with the earth’s surface.
 This is a literal translation of what it means to ground yourself.
 However, there are also other natural ways to feel grounded if a piece of earth isn’t readily accessible.

 That’s why touching bare feet to sand, grass, soil, or clay works well.
-In a pinch, rocks, stones, and water will also help.
-Literally grounding or centering yourself by calming down and focusing on your surroundings or the sensations in your body are ways to reduce the stressful physical effects of anxiety immediately.
+In a pinch, rocks, stones, and water may also help.
+Literally grounding or centring yourself in the present moment with these grounding techniques.
+Start by calming down and focusing on your surroundings or the sensations in your body are ways to reduce the stressful physical effects of anxiety immediately.

 How Does Grounding Help with Anxiety?